pankajexpressian/recall_ai/README.md

 4. **Set Up Hugging Face Authentication**

    You’ll need a Hugging Face API token to access models.
-Save your token for use in the `/search-notes` endpoint.
+   Go to appsettings.json under recall_ai.api project and replace token in the ApiKey of HuggingFace.

 5. **Run the Application**

    With the virtual environment activated, start the Flask application: